noegroup/nmjmc/README.md

 generation.

 ## Requirements
-Content of the paper has been generated with following python packages and verions tensorflow 1.14 python 3.7 numpy 1.17
+Content of the paper has been generated with following python packages and versions tensorflow 1.14 python 3.7 numpy 1.17